astronomer/astronomer-processing-user-feedback/README.md

 ## Tools Used

 - [Apache Airflow®](https://airflow.apache.org/docs/apache-airflow/stable/index.html) running on [Astro](https://www.astronomer.io/product/).
 A [free trial](http://qrco.de/bfHv2Q) is available.
-- [Anyscale](https://www.anyscale.com/) to run LLM jobs
+- [Anyscale](https://www.anyscale.com/) to run the fine-tuning jobs and to deploy the LLM as a service
 - [Amazon S3](https://aws.amazon.com/s3/) free tier.
 You can also adapt the pipeline to run with your preferred object storage solution.
+Or re-use the cloud bucket that you configured on the Anyscale platform

 Optional: